Storytelling Programs by

 "As Abigail Gray, Clifton kept an audience of about 50 children and adults spellbound..."

-~Peggy Vierebome, The Madison Courier"Sharon Kirk Clifton presents a compelling narrative of the Underground Railroad in Southern Indiana."
+"Sharon Kirk Clifton presents a compelling narrative of the Underground Railroad in Southern Indiana."
 Spirit of Vincennes Civil War Days website

-With the exception of the Grays, all people named in Abigail Gray: Living Under the Drinking Gourd existed, and all events described are a matter of historical record.
+With the exception of the Grays, all people named in Abigail Gray: Living Under the Drinking Gourd are real, and all events described are a matter of historical record.
 Sharon also includes some signal songs and spirituals in this program, including Follow the Drinking Gourd, a map-in-song that led Freedom Seekers up the Tombigbee River to the Tennessee and on to the mighty Ohio (known as the Jordan River in may spirituals), which they crossed to relative freedom.

 Sharon received a Frank Basile Emerging Stories Fellowship in 2004 to develop this important program.
 She was one of two recipients for the year.
 Abigail Gray: Living Under the Drinking Gourd premiered in 2004 at the Indiana History Center in Indianapolis.